Read this before shopping a big-box store

-Whether you're buying a bike for your kid or yourself, there’s a huge difference in performance between bikes from large retailers and reputable bike shops.
+Whether you're buying a bike for a child, or yourself, there’s a huge difference in performance between bikes from large retailers and reputable bike shops.
 Large retailers often have bikes with heavy steel frames with lower quality alloy blends, welds, bearing surfaces, and components.
 This means you can expect a significantly heavier and weaker frame along with a shaky response when shifting or braking.

 Longevity & Reliability

-Just as we’ve seen in performance and longevity & reliability, safety is directly correlated to the retailer’s ability to properly assemble a bike.
+Just as we’ve seen in performance, longevity, and reliability, safety is directly correlated to the retailer’s ability to properly assemble a bike.
 Many bikes have torque [tightness] ratings on bolts that hold handlebars in place, pedals on the bike, and the seats at height.
-Should you send a trained bike mechanic into a large retailer with a torque wrench they’ll likely find bikes are either over torqued or under – more likely the latter.
+Should you send a trained bike mechanic into a large retailer with a torque wrench they’ll likely find bikes are either over or under torqued – more likely the latter.
 An under torqued bolt means that the part that’s being clamped is not held well enough to support the forces exerted on it.
 This means that your handlebars could twist, brakes could disconnect, seatpost could slip, or pedals could fall off while riding.
 An over-torqued bolt can also pose as a hazard by damaging the component that’s being clamped.
-This ultimately weakens the material and can cause a catastrophic failure resulting in stripped threads, broken components, and potential harm to the rider.
+This ultimately weakens the material and can cause a catastrophic failure, resulting in stripped threads, broken components, and potential harm to the rider.